graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/keras_tf2.rst

 ---------------

 As of the TensorFlow 2.6 release, Keras has been migrated into a separate package built on top of TensorFlow.
-See :numref:`keras` for details on how to efficiently target IPUs with Keras.
+See :numref:`keras-with-ipus` for details on how to efficiently target IPUs with Keras.